Alexander Famitsin: Operas

 Famitsin composed two weak but pretentious operas: Sardanapalus, given in St. Petersburg in 1875, but with so little success that he made no effort to produce his second opera, Uriel Acosta.
 His instrumental works include three quartets, a pianoforte quintet, and a 'Russian Rhapsody' for violin and orchestra.

 Books

 Two books of 'Songs for Russian Children' have outlived his more ambitious attempts.
-As a musical antiquary he did his best work in the following publications:
+As a musical historian he did his best work in the following publications: